The Brady Campaign and the Brady Center to Prevent Gun Violence has a long and rich history of inspired and strong leadership.

 - The Brady Center achieves historic victories in three lawsuits brought by victims of gun violence.
 The settlements yield a record $4.4 million in payments by three gun dealers and gun make Bushmaster Firearms.

 - The Brady Center to Prevent Gun Violence announces that its Legal Action Project has filed a civil lawsuit on behalf of the families of several victims of the D.C.-area sniper against the gun dealer and manufacturer who made it possible for the snipers to terrorize the Washington, D.C. region in the fall of 2002.

-- Robert A. Ricker, former Executive Director and Director of Government Affairs of the American Shooting Sports Council ("ASSC"), a major gun industry trade association, and former Assistant General Counsel for the National Rifle Association ("NRA"), issues a declaration that provides a unique insider's perspective on the irresponsible actions inside the industry that lead to the illegal trade in firearms.
+- Robert A. Ricker, former Executive Director and Director of Government Affairs of the American Shooting Sports Council, a major gun industry trade association, and former Assistant General Counsel for the National Rifle Association, issues a declaration that provides a unique insider's perspective on the irresponsible actions inside the industry that lead to the illegal trade in firearms.

 - The California Assembly approves far-reaching gun control legislation, sponsored by the Brady Campaign to Prevent Gun Violence and the Million Mom March, that would require handgun manufacturers to redesign new handguns to prevent accidental shootings, effectively establishing a new national safety standard for handgun production.